Random Walks on Small World Networks: Discussion

 \section{Discussion}

 Kleinberg's routing results generalize to the $d$-dimensional integer lattice for $d\geq 1$, showing that there is fast routing when $r=d$ and it is exponentially slower for $r\neq d$.
-We can also generalise our results on the mixing time of the lazy random walk to show a phase transition at $r=d$.
-Our results can also be extended to a 1-out version of Kleinberg's model, in which each vertex selects a (directed) long-range edge with appropriate probability and then the direction is ``forgotten".
+The techniques in this paper can likely be applied to show a phase transition on the mixing time of the lazy random walk at $r=d$.
+Similarly, we expect that our techniques also apply to the ``1-out'' version of Kleinberg's model, in which each vertex selects a (directed) long-range edge with appropriate probability and then the direction of the edge is ``forgotten".

 There are several intriguing directions to pursue: \begin{itemize} \item Can one establish matching upper and lower bounds for $r=2$?
 We conjecture that the mixing time is $\Theta((\log n)^2)$.
 Recall, our result for $r=2$ is an upper bound of $O((\log n)^4)$ and a lower bound of $\Omega(\log n)$.
+Achieving a lower bound of $\omega(\log{n})$ for $r=2$ would be quite interesting as it would establish separation between the $r<2$ and $r=2$ cases. \item For $2<r<3$ our lower bound matches (within poly-log factors) the upper bound of Crawford and Sly~\cite{CS1} for long-range percolation, as discussed in Section~\ref{sec:lowout}.
+However there is a gap for $3<r<4$ as we prove a lower bound of $\Omega(n)$ and Crawford-Sly prove $n^{r-2}(\log n)^{O(1)}$.
+It is an interesting open question to determine the correct polynomial for this case $3\leq r<4$.